vitelabs/vite-app-ios/README.md

-# vite-wallet-ios
+# vite-app-ios
-Vite Waller for iOS
+Vite App for iOS